mbernerslee/polyglot_watcher_v2/README.md

  * ex f [path]
    *   Fixed Mode
    *   Runs 'mix test [path]' whenever any .ex or .exs file is saved
+   *   OR without providing [path], does the above but for the most recent known test failure in memory
    *   You can specify an exact line number e.g. test/cool_test.exs:100, if you want
  * ex fa
    *   Fix All Mode